Monitoring Fish Farm Pond Water Quality in Vietnam

 Thanh Bình District, Dong Thap Province, Vietnam

-PHA Distribution, one of the leading IoT & ICT distributors in Vietnam market, has deployed a wireless sensor network in a Vietnamese fish farm in Thanh Bình District, Dong Thap Province, next to Mekong river, with Libelium’s Waspmote Plug & Sense!
+PHA Distribution, a leading IoT & ICT distributor in Vietnam, deployed a wireless sensor network at a fish farm in Thanh Bình District, Dong Thap Province, near the Mekong River, using Libelium’s Waspmote Plug & Sense!
 Sensor Platform.
-The aim of the project is to monitor in real-time different parameters to control water quality and prevent some diseases that could affect fish in order to improve the quality and quantity of the production.
+The project monitors real-time parameters to control water quality and prevent diseases that could affect fish, improving both the quality and quantity of production.
+This enhances water quality in fish farming and supports healthier stock.

 Waspmote Plug & Sense! intallation in a fish farm pond